 A dwarf, spreading form with yellowish foliage, found as a witch’s broom in Opava, Czech Republic, and sold by the Sophora nursery, Poland, from 2012 (Jablonski & Plietzsch 2013).

-Yellowish foliage, at least early in the season, making a medium sized tree (Jablonski & Plietzsch 2013).
-Of unknown origin, it had a brief commercial distribution in the UK before 2008 (Royal Horticultural Society 2018).
+Yellowish foliage, at least early in the season, making a medium-sized tree (Jablonski & Plietzsch 2013).
+Of unknown origin, it had a brief commercial distribution in the United Kingdom before 2008 (Royal Horticultural Society 2018).
 There is a young tree at the Sir Harold Hillier Gardens, Hampshire (Tree Register 2018).

 A tree with reddish young foliage; grown in the Winterswijk lime collection in the Netherlands and sold by Kris Michielsen in Belgium from 2010.
 ‘Red Leaf’ (Heidelust and Darthuizer nurseries, Netherlands, from 2012) may be the same clone (Jablonski & Plietzsch 2013).
 The date of publication of ‘Purpurea’ has not been established – it may be invalid.

-A particularly hardy (to zone 3a) selection, propagated clonally from a tree which has grown at the Morden Research Station, Manitoba since 1942, and is protected by US Plant Patent 8239 and Canadian Plant Breeders’ Rights.
-A good choice for colder parts of North America, it is claimed as having rapid growth, and resistance to leaf spot, leaf gall and sunscald (Jablonski & Plietzsch 2013, Jeffries Nurseries 2005).
+A particularly hardy (to zone 3a) selection, propagated clonally from a tree that has grown at the Morden Research Station, Manitoba since 1942, and is protected by US Plant Patent 8239 and Canadian Plant Breeders’ Rights.
+A good choice for colder parts of North America, it is claimed as having rapid growth, and resistance to leaf spot, leaf gall and sunscald (Jeffries Nurseries 2005; Jablonski & Plietzsch 2013).
 It has been sold in Canada and the United States since 1983 by Jefferies Nurseries, Manitoba and other licensed growers.
 Less suited to southeastern parts of our American area, Dirr (2009) reports that he has tested it in Georgia, where it ‘simply will not grow’.

 A slow-growing wild find in southern Denmark, assessed in Danish state trials at Årslev, ‘Skjold’ is promoted as having potential as a small garden tree and – most unusually – as a hedge plant (A-Plant 2000 (2020)).
 At the time of writing (2020) it is a protected variety, but appears not yet to have been released commercially.
 The cultivar name translates as ‘shield’.

 A uniformly upright clone with ascending branches, promoted as a street tree to rival ‘Greenspire’.
-It was selected from seedlings raised in 1982 by Hillier Nurseries, UK as part of a programme to select cultivars of diverse species for street planting.
-Faster growth and larger, darker leaves than ‘Greenspire’ are claimed (Jablonski & Plietzsch 2013, Arshadi 2019).
+It was selected from seedlings raised in 1982 by Sir Harold Hillier Gardens, Hampshire as part of a programme to select cultivars of diverse species for street planting.
+Faster growth and larger, darker leaves than ‘Greenspire’ are claimed (Jablonski & Plietzsch 2013; Arshadi 2019).